ActiveState/documentation-public/content/state/commands/show.md

 ---
-title: "Command: show"
+title: show
 ---

-The `show` command displays information about the current project, or a specified remote project.
-The following information is displayed:
+Display information about the current project, or a specified remote project.<!--more--> The following information is displayed:

 * the name of the project
 * the organization the project belongs to